alepulver/game-catalog-builder/docs/how-it-works.md

   - `[NETWORK] ...` (connection/timeout/SSL)
   - `[HTTP] ...` (non-2xx responses)
   - These are intentionally separate from provider “Not found ...” warnings.
+- When a provider needs network (cache miss) and the network is unavailable, the run fails fast with a clear error instead of silently turning the failure into “not found”.
+- When providers see `429 Too Many Requests`, retries honor `Retry-After` when available; cache stats append `429=... retries=... backoff_ms=...` only when it occurred.
+- Provider JSON cache writes are throttled to avoid repeatedly rewriting large files; caches are flushed at process exit.
+Large caches (Wikidata + Wikipedia pageviews) use a longer interval than smaller caches.
+- Provider HTTP clients reuse a persistent `requests.Session()` per provider instance (connection pooling / keep-alive).
+This is intended to improve performance; request retries handle stale connections.

 ## Per-provider flow